dougeby/IntuneDocs/intune-user-help/what-happens-if-you-reset-your-device-using-the-company-portal-ios.md

 -   Your company email account will be deleted and unsaved email will be deleted.

-If you have questions, contact your IT administrator.
+If you have questions, contact your company support.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).